Microsoft/azure-docs.cs-cz/articles/iot-edge/how-to-create-transparent-gateway.md

 ---
-title: Vytvoření transparentní brány zařízení – Azure IoT Edge | Dokumentace Microsoftu
+title: Create transparent gateway device - Azure IoT Edge | Microsoft Docs
-description: Použití zařízení Azure IoT Edge jako transparentní brána, která dokáže zpracovávat informace ze zařízení příjem dat
+description: Use an Azure IoT Edge device as a transparent gateway that can process information from downstream devices
 author: kgremban
 manager: philmea
 ms.author: kgremban